-The benefits of sandalwood oil can be harnessed in different ways.15 In vapor therapy, it can be used as an aphrodisiac, as well as to help address coughs, bronchitis, chest infections, asthma, insomnia, nervous tension and stress.
-It can also be blended into a massage oil or added to your bath water.
-In this form it can assist with bladder infections, chest infections and relaxation, to name a few.
+The benefits of sandalwood oil can be harnessed in different ways.
+In vapor therapy, it can be used as an aphrodisiac,59 as well as to help address coughs, bronchitis, chest infections, asthma, insomnia, nervous tension and stress.
+It can also be blended into a massage oil or added to bath water to aid with alleviating bladder infections, eczema and stretch marks.60

-Sandalwood oil can be diluted and used as a gargle if you have a sore or dry throat.
-You can also use it in a lotion or cream to improve chapped, dry or inflamed skin.
-It can moisturize and hydrate skin, serving as a wonderful addition in your anti-aging skincare regimen.
-Essential oils generally blend well with one another, but I believe sandalwood oil is best blended with bergamot, black pepper, geranium, myrrh, rose, lavender, ylang-ylang and vetiver.
+Sandalwood oil can be diluted and used as a gargle if you have a sore throat.61 You can also add it to a lotion or cream to improve chapped, dry or inflamed skin.
+It can moisturize and hydrate skin, serving as a wonderful addition in your antiaging skincare regimen.62

 Is Sandalwood Oil Safe?

-Sandalwood oil is generally safe for use, but there are warnings and precautions.
-Essential oils are meant for topical use only, so I do not advise ingesting sandalwood oil.
-When applying it onto skin, dilute it using a carrier oil, soap, lotion or a buffering agent.16
+Sandalwood oil is generally safe for use but, like an essential oil, there are warnings and precautions you need to be aware of.
+For example, this essential oil is meant for topical use only, so refrain from ingesting sandalwood oil as much as possible.
+When applying it onto skin, dilute it in a carrier oil.

 Breastfeeding mothers and young children should avoid using sandalwood oil.
-Additionally, the oil may cause an allergic skin reaction in certain individuals, so it is important to test it on a small area of skin first.
-Those who suffer from some type of medical condition, such as liver disorder and cancer, should also take extra precaution using the oil in aromatherapy.
+Additionally, the oil may cause an allergic skin reaction in certain individuals, so you should undergo an allergen patch test to check for possible adverse effects.
+People with medical conditions such as liver disorder and cancer should also take extra precautions and get preapproval from your doctor when using the oil for aromatherapy.65

 Side Effects of Sandalwood Oil

-Sandalwood can be used to calm and relax pets,18 but certain oils can be very toxic to cats, so I believe it is necessary to consult your veterinarian first.
+Sandalwood can be used to boost alertness for some pets,68 but because certain oils can be very toxic, especially when consumed in high amounts, I believe it is necessary to consult your veterinarian before using it around pets.